FayAlmana/Developer-academy/README.md

-# Developer-academy
+# The Developer Academy

-I developed the "Developer Academy" website as a front end development practice.
+I developed this website as a front end development practice.

 https://user-images.githubusercontent.com/106036169/184050062-e51ac755-ff36-4975-a17c-2054b9edad49.mp4